harendra-kumar/concise-haskell/syntax.rst

 Case Expressions
 ----------------

+Case is the root source of all branching, pattern matching and strict evaluation in Haskell.
+All other pattern matches and conditionals are syntactic sugar on top of case.

 tool to build ad-hoc functions.

 A case expression is one of the most fundamental building blocks of Haskell.